|The first Gay bowling league began in Boston back in January 1987. It was the dream of a group of

 individuals to use bowling as a social and recreational way for people to meet.
 The first league, Beantown

-North was in Cambridge on Tuesday nights and over the years it grew to
+North was in Cambridge on Tuesday nights and over the years it grew to hugely successful.
+Accordingly,

-of these leagues by merging them into one new league with a larger membership, the new
+leagues by merging them into one new league with a larger membership, the new league would take

-people and have a great time.
-Scheduled events through out the seasons of both leagues offer
+have a great time.
+Scheduled events through out the seasons of both leagues offer catered parties,

-Today, with over 100 bowlers in the Beantown South league and over 50 in the Beantown North
+Today, with over 80 bowlers in the Beantown South league and over 60 in the Beantown North League,

 Both Beantown Leagues are proud members of